+Brent Vernon is a singer-songwriter, ventriloquist, and children's author-illustrator from South Florida.
 If that's enough for you, please feel free to stop here.
-But if you'd like to know more about Brent's life and work, just keep reading.
+But if you'd like to know more about Brent's life and work, just read on!

 Music & Ventriloquism